zhongqin0820/zhongqin0820.github.io/source/_posts/develop/web_hello_world.md

     - ~~vssue~~
 - [x] fix busuanzi_count issues: changed the url, [ref](https://juejin.im/post/5bbc954a5188255c7c657ca5)
 - [x] add auto init issue page by using rss.xml and python: done
-- [x] 2019/06/04: add backlog in the end of when the post gets updated.
+- [x] 2019/06/04: add changelog in the end of when the post gets updated.

-## coming soon
+## TODO
 - [ ] ~~willing to add web ad?~~